Table of Contents

 Once you have your basic WooCommerce store up and running, you’re ready to migrate over your data from Shopify.

-Two Methods to Migrate Shopify to WooCommerce
+How to Migrate Shopify to WooCommerce (2 Methods)

 Below, I’ll detail two different methods that you can use to migrate your store: